Tradition Calls for…

 Noise tolerance is a very individual decision, and it often changes depending on the kind of concentration or attention that is required.

-So as a parent, instead of assuming that quiet is best, spend a little time investigating, helping your kids determine what works best for them, and when.
+So as a parent, instead of assuming that quiet is best, spend a little time investigating what really helps your child concentrate.
+Check your assumptions at the door, and help your kids determine what works best for them.